We’ll do a recap of the past year soon, but I wanted to drop a quick note about the New Year.

 2. Celebrate the Past Year.
 Look back at what worked and what went well.
 It’s a great idea to be thankful for God’s blessings and how He’s grown you.

-If you can find a few things that worked for you and that you learned, you can enter the new year encouraged.
+At the end of it all, if you can find a few things that worked for you and that you learned, you can enter the new year encouraged.
 You can also build on those things.

 Thanks for making 2012 wonderful!
 Here’s to a blessed 2013–a year that God will continue to grow us and a year where we’ll fall even more in love with Jesus!